albertkawmi/widget-sales-api/README.md

 ```bash
 yarn deploy
 ```
 This will run ESLint, run tests and finally it will run `yarn now:production`.
-This last step is like the now:staging command, but it points the project alias to the deployed instance.
+This last step is like the `now:staging` command, but it points the project alias to the newly deployed instance.

 The current alias is `widget-sales-api` which is connected to my credentials.
 You can modify this to anything you like in `package.json` and Now will allow you to deploy it (you may need to confirm your email address if it's your first time using Now, then it will store credentials on your machine.)